tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 A> - Implementation details

 It may be that the story you pick up lacks sufficient detail to answer the question "how do we know it's done?".
-To figure this out, you can formalise the acceptance criteria.
-Capture example scenarios, edge cases and outcomes.
+To figure this out, you define the acceptance criteria and in doing so, better understand what's really needed.
+You  might explore example scenarios, edge cases and outcomes to help.
 The idea here is to describe the requirements not in terms of a series of instructions to follow (a traditional test script) but as an english description of the business goals.
 When you can prove these have been met, you know the story is done.

 When you describe the high level business scenarios like this, you implicitly create a specification accessible to business and technical staff.
 You're not concerned with the details of how things will be implemented.
 It's a chance to focus on the business intent and make sure everyone involved understands what's expected, the terminology and the business context.

 This is best done with the business or customer.
 Get together and make sure everyone has a common understanding of what's needed.
 Expect lots of discussion about the specifics and come up with concrete examples and scenarios.
 What questions, if answered, will convince the customer that the system is behaving as they specified?

-D> ## Do we need a meeting to agree acceptance criteria?
+A> ## Do we need a meeting to agree acceptance criteria?
-D>
+A>
-D> No. You don't need a meeting to define acceptance criteria, in fact, its great if you can keep discussing and clarifying them as you need to.
+A> No. You don't need a meeting to define acceptance criteria, in fact, its great if you can keep discussing and clarifying them as you need to.
 You may find it useful however, to have a kick-off meeting where you can discuss a story's background, context and goals.
-D>
+A>
-D> Note that I'm not talking about an _iteration planning_ meeting here, more like a story definition meeting.
+A> Note that I'm not talking about an _iteration planning_ meeting here, more like a story definition meeting.
 The difference is that we're not trying to _plan_ which stories are being played in an iteration.
 Instead we want to work up the teams understanding of a story.
 To be most efficient, some analysis work should have already been undertaken.

 Once you've written the criteria down, the next step is to formally agree them with interested parties.
 We'll brush over how best to physically record the criteria but aim to have them in a format that will help you later when it comes to converting them into executable tests.
-For arguments sake, you might record these on a Wiki, HTML pages stored with the source code or just on the back of the story card.
+You might record these on a Wiki, HTML pages stored with the source code or just on the back of the story card.
 The point is that after this step, everyone involved has agreed that the list of criteria is a reasonable effort at documenting the intent.
 It's not set in stone but it captures the current understanding.

 Remember that all this is done before writing any production code.

-A> ## Define acceptance criteria check list {#define-acceptance-criteria-check-list-aside}
-A> Tick off these items as you go through the agree acceptance criteria phase.
+Tick off these items as you go through the agree acceptance criteria phase.

-A>
-A> - Business analysis has been undertaken
+- Business analysis has been undertaken
-A> - Developers understand the business background, context and goals for a story A> - There is no ambiguity about business terms and everyone agrees on their definition A> - Acceptance criteria have been discussed and documented A> - Agreement has been reached on the acceptance criteria
+- Developers understand the business background, context and goals for a story
+- There is no ambiguity about business terms and everyone agrees on their definition
+- Acceptance criteria have been discussed and documented
+- Agreement has been reached on the acceptance criteria

 ## Develop